A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Discussion

 \section{Discussion}

-We have designed, implemented, and evaluated a LC-QSPECT approach to quantify regional activities from low-count SPECT data for $\alpha$-RPTs.
-The results in Figs.~\ref{fig:estRegion}~-~\ref{fig:nema_bias} and Table~\ref{tb:vert_bias} demonstrate the efficacy of the LC-QSPECT method for quantitative SPECT for $\alpha$-RPTs.
-In Fig.~\ref{fig:estRegion}, we observed that the LC-QSPECT method yielded average absolute NB and NSD values as low as 1.2\% and 6.2\%, respectively.
-In contrast, the OSEM-based method yielded an averaged absolute NB and NSD of 39.4\% and 22.8\% respectively, and the GTM-based method yielded an averaged absolute NB and NSD of 21.83\% and 23.32\%, respectively.
-These observations for the OSEM-based method are consistent with previous literature~\cite{RN21,RN60,RN61} and confirm the limitation of this approach for quantitative SPECT for $\alpha$-RPTs.
-Further, our results demonstrate the reliability and superiority of the LC-QSPECT method for quantitative SPECT for $\alpha$-RPTs.
+We have designed, implemented, and evaluated an LC-QSPECT approach to quantify regional activities from low-count SPECT data for $\alpha$-RPTs.
+Our results demonstrate the efficacy of the LC-QSPECT method for $\alpha$-RPTs.
+In Fig.~\ref{fig:estRegion}, we observed that the LC-QSPECT method yielded averaged absolute ensemble NB and ensemble NRMSE values as low as 1.6\% and 5.2\%, respectively.
+In contrast, the OSEM-based method yielded averaged absolute ensemble NB and ensemble NRMSE of 28.2\% and 32.1\% respectively, and the GTM-based method yielded averaged absolute ensemble NB and ensemble NRMSE of 12.6\% and 18.7\%, respectively.
+These observations for the OSEM-based method are consistent with previous literature~\cite{RN21,RN60,RN61} and confirm the limitation of this approach for $\alpha$-RPTs.
+Further, our results demonstrate the reliability and superiority of the proposed method for $\alpha$-RPTs.

-Fig.~\ref{fig:CRB} shows that the NSD of the regional uptake estimates obtained using the LC-QSPECT method approached the theoretical limit as defined by the CRB.
-This is an important finding as quantifying uptake precisely is a major challenge in $\alpha$-RPT SPECT~\cite{RN61}, and our results indicate that the proposed method achieves the lower bound of the standard deviation.
-Further, our results in Figs.~\ref{fig:estRegion}a,~\ref{fig:resSize}a, and~\ref{fig:resRatio}a indicate that the LC-QSPECT method is approximately unbiased.
+Figs.~\ref{fig:CRB},~\ref{fig:resSize}b,~and~\ref{fig:resRatio}b show that the NSD of the regional uptake estimates obtained using the LC-QSPECT method approached the lowest theoretical limit as defined by the CRB.
+This is an important finding as quantifying uptake precisely is a major challenge in $\alpha$-RPT SPECT~\cite{RN61}.
+Further, our results in Figs.~\ref{fig:estRegion}a,~\ref{fig:resSize}a,~\ref{fig:resRatio}a, and Table~\ref{tb:NB_CRB} indicate that the LC-QSPECT method is approximately unbiased.
 These findings, while empirical, are theoretically consistent as the LC-QSPECT method is an ML estimator, and when an efficient estimator exists, the ML estimator is efficient~\cite{RN50}.
 Thus, our results suggest that the LC-QSPECT method may be the optimal estimator in terms of bias and variance properties.
+In Fig.~\ref{fig:resSize}b we observe that for certain lesion sizes the RBQ methods yielded a lower NSD than the proposed method and that derived from CRB.
+However, we also observe that the RBQ methods are biased for all the lesion sizes considered in this experiment, so the comparison of the variance of these methods with CRB is not meaningful.
+Further, we see that even for those lesion sizes, the proposed method yielded an improved overall accuracy and precision as quantified by the NRMSE.